How to write

 You can't always figure out which one of the eight parts of speech you're reading with one look.
 In cases like this, you must take a step back and figure out what the word is doing.
 The same word can have more than one job depending on its location.

-Some words are shapeshifters.
-They don’t stick to just one part of speech.
-Their job depends entirely on where they show up in a sentence.
+Some words are true shapeshifters.
+They don’t stick to just one role.
+Their function depends on where they appear in a sentence, which makes learning the parts of speech even more interesting.

-This happens often and is why you can't always tell which category a word falls in.
-You need to look at the entire sentence and ask what that word is doing here.
-That single question will usually give you the answer.
+This flexibility happens all the time, so you can’t always guess a word’s category.
+Look at the full sentence and ask what the word is doing.
+That question usually gives you your answer.

 If you're working through all of this and still not confident in grammar rules, EssayWriters' platform can come to the rescue with expert assistance.
-Our professional essay writers help students with all kinds of academic tasks so they can sit back and take a breath.
+Our professional college essay writers assist students with all kinds of academic tasks, allowing them to sit back and take a breath.

 FAQs